willGraham01/PiranhasHalfyord/plot/scenes/02-magistrate-office.md

 The party will be invited to either:

 - Pick up the item from Jenessa at the Ordo, then meet Shufharz at the docks, or
-- Head to the docks with Shufharz, then onto the Ordo for closing time.
+- Head to the docks with Shufharz, then onto the Ordo after closing time.

 Shufharz will prefer the former, since Jenessa's item may be of use, and it mitigates the amount of time the party is seen actively working with the garrison.
+Mechanically, the party will also have more reason to suspect Groubun if they go to the Ordo first.
 Before sending them to the Ordo, Shufharz will provide a small stamp or mark that the party can show to Jenessa to confirm they are working with the garrison.
+She will explain that this is not legal immunity however - this stamp will not excuse criminal acts against the population of Halfyord!

 ## Next Scenes